The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Banksy's Paranoid Pictures (unsigned) from 2008 is estimated to be worth between £260,000 to £400,000.
-This artwork, created with spray paint, has an auction history of four total sales since its initial sale on 13th December 2007.
-There have been no sales in the last 12 months or in the last five years.
+The value of Banksy's Paranoid Pictures, created in 2008 and executed in spray paint, is estimated to be worth between £220,000 and £320,000.
+This is a rare artwork with an auction history of four total sales since its entry to the market on 13th December 2007.
+There have been no sales in the last 12 months.
 The edition size of this artwork is limited to 25.

 Meaning & Analysis